top of page

 Click Photos Below

-Completed Installations
+Completed Installations to Date

-3 Tier Black Granite Sign
+4-Tier Black Granite Sign

-Black Aluminum Fence: North Entrance
+2 Black Metal Fences: North Entrance

 Bennett Cottage: (Seeking volunteer labor for phase 2)

-Antique Church Bell: Donated by Suzie Crittenden-Chambers
+Antique Church Bell: Donated by Suzie Crittenden-Chambers and Jack Wade Chambers

 Praying Angel: 5 feet tall and installed inside Bennett Cottage